Charles-75/Machine-learning-MOOC/README.md

 # Machine learning MOOC from Stanford university

 The description of the whole MOOC can be found here : https://www.coursera.org/learn/machine-learning.

+The programming language that I used to complete those pratical exercices is Octave (language quite similar to Matlab with a lot of features in common).

 # Topics completed